jeff1hwang/PIC16B_Diabetes_Prediction_Project/README.md

 **Partial Success:**

 In our project, our goal for Partial Success is to find the appropriate machine learning algorithm to complete the training of the dataset and get a model with a prediction accuracy of at least 95%.
-This "Partial Success" will be based on the condition that we are unable to complete the Web App on time.
-The reasons for not being able to complete the Web App may be 1. lack of time, or 2. insufficient knowledge to support an interactive Web App interface.
-In this case, our product will be the accurate model that we train using the data set.
+This "Partial Success" considers the conditions that we cannot complete the Web App on time.
+The reasons for not completing the Web App might be 1. lack of time; 2. insufficient knowledge to support an interactive Web App interface.
+Our product will be the accurate model that we train using the data set in these cases.
 We will introduce and share our model with doctors, hospitals, and medical practitioners.

 ## Resources Required